 The Evolution

 I was talking with a friend from my student org one day about building something ambitious — we were throwing around ideas and landed on: what if we just built a database?
 Not for any particular reason at first, just because it seemed like the kind of project that would force us to understand systems at a level most people never reach.
-Then I had a thought: what if we used a GPU?
+Then I had a thought: what if we built one that was genuinely fast?

 That was the spark.
 But there was a lot of context behind it.